tsouche/learn-kubernetes/tutorial-3-simple-app.md

 ![alt txt](./images/tuto-3-dashboard-deployment-pods.png "The application is live!!!")

 ***Great!*** You just deployed your first application by creating a deployment!
 You can also see that it created a Pod called ` hello-part3-5849fddfff-sqp49` as it is visible on the *Dashboard*.
-Now it hte time to get the same information in the terminal, using `kubectl` instead of the *Dashboard*: we will ask `kubectl` to look for all the _Pods_ on the cluster:
+Now is the time to get the same information in the terminal, using `kubectl` instead of the *Dashboard*: we will ask `kubectl` to look for all the _Pods_ on the cluster:

 ```bash
 tuto@laptop:/projects/kind$ kubectl get pods